fbpx skip to Main Content

 How does a pastor end up wearing shoes that exceed the annual amount an average American contributes to their retirement?

-This next one is not as shocking but I’m sure it will sound familiar.
+This next one is not as shocking but it will likely sound familiar; it saddens me each time I see it.

 Ed Stetzer, the Billy Graham Distinguished Chair of Church, Mission, and Evangelism at Wheaton College and Executive Director of the Billy Graham Center at Wheaton College, called out the following on Twitter recently, which practically brought me to my feet, cheering: